Ace your TExES

 Complete the assignments generated in your

 Study Plan to address areas you need improvement.
-Dive into the specific topics you
+Dive into the specific topics

-need to master with content‑focused, short video lessons and quizzes listed in your
+need to master with content‑focused, short video lessons and quizzes listed in

 Study Plan.
-No wasted time—you study only what moves your score to the top.
+No wasted time—you study only what moves your score to the

 3. Learn from Every Question